nmsutton/MazeRunner/README.md

 # MazeRunner
 Neuroscience modeling of spatial memory using a 3d mouse maze simulation.

+For more details on my past work please visit: <a href="http://nmsutton.herokuapp.com/" target="_blank">nmsutton.herokuapp.com</a> .

 ## 3d Maze

 A maze has been built in Unreal Engine 4 (UE4).
 UE4 offers many advantages in simulation capabilities as well as being able to be controlled directly through C++ source code.